cobblebob/cobblebob/README.md

 ###

-  <p>-15 IWEC pls.</p>
+  <p>⟢ -15 IWEC pls.</p>
-    <p>Anybody who claims to have no DNI list</p>
+    <p>⟢ Anybody who claims to have no DNI list</p>
-    <p>Dandy's World, TF2 fans/shippers, especially Medic, Pyro, and Scout fans/shippers.
+    <p>⟢ Dandy's World, TF2 fans/shippers, especially Medic, Pyro, and Scout fans/shippers.
 People can be weird with them.</p>
-    <p>Forsaken, Homestuck, Mouthwashing</p>
+    <p>⟢ Forsaken, Homestuck, Mouthwashing</p>
-    <p>Fruitcake shippers.
+    <p>⟢ Fruitcake shippers.
 I hc them as adoptive siblings, and people have tried to force it on me.<p>
-    <p>Soulbasket shippers.
+    <p>⟢ Soulbasket shippers.
 I've heard people were doxxed for disliking the ship on Twitter :/</p>
     </details></details>

 <details>